 She graduated from Upton High School in 1940 and, having completed the “normal” training during her senior year in high school, taught in a country school the following year.
-After the family moved to Montana in 1942, Marge taught school in Luther, Hogan and Roberts in Carbon County, then in Belgrade, Montana.
+After the family moved to Mont. in 1942, Marge taught school in Luther, Hogan and Roberts in Carbon County, then in Belgrade, Montana.
 She ended her teaching career in Powell.

-She married Thomas Victor Tavegia in 1943 and two sons were born that union: Thomas Merle Tavegia in 1943 and Larry Jack Tavegia in 1945.
+She married Thomas Victor Tavegia in 1943 and two sons were born to that union: Thomas Merle Tavegia in 1943 and Larry Jack Tavegia in 1945.
 The marriage ended in divorce in 1948.

 In 1971, Marge married Mark Zupan and they enjoyed their retirement years together, whether making their own applesauce and famous cabbage rolls (sarmas), taking cruises or traveling to Florida and Hawaii.